GabrielAgrela/OSROKBOT/README.md

 - **Tesseract:** OSROKBOT requires Tesseract binaries.
 You must install them on your system.
 - **Env:** Install Python
-- **Python Libraries:** Install the required Python libraries by running:
+- **Python Libraries:** Install the required Python libraries by running (after running there may be errors related to other non installed libs, just install them for now):

   ```bash
   pip install -r requirements.txt